-Rabin’s assassination by a far-right fanatic marked the beginning of the end for Israel’s once-powerful peace movement, and the unravelling of the Oslo peace process.
+Rabin’s assassination by a far-right fanatic marked the beginning of the end for Israel’s once-powerful peace movement and the unraveling of the Oslo peace process.
 But for Lee Gordon, it redoubled his commitment.

 Two years after the assassination, Gordon had joined with Arab-Israeli educator Amin Khalaf to work on an ambitious new co-existence project — they would found and operate an integrated, Arab-Jewish school.
 Each class would have teachers from each background, lessons would be conducted in both Hebrew and Arabic and parents would be encouraged to become part of a broader, integrated school community.
 One of their early supporters was J Street President Jeremy Ben-Ami, who assisted with strategy and communications planning.